dvdmtw98/blog/Post Vault/articles/2024-01-04-building-home-lab-part-3.md

 ![kali-25|440](images/building-home-lab-part-3/kali-25.png)

-The `.iso` file that was downloaded to create the VM can be deleted now if you do not plan to store it for future use.
+The **`.iso`** file that was downloaded to create the VM can be deleted now if you do not plan to store it for future use.

-In the next module we are going to look at the pfSense UI and setup firewall rules for the different network interfaces.
+In the next module, we will access the pfSense Web UI and complete the remaining configuration.